opengeos/leafmap/docs/index.md

 -   Publish interactive maps with a single line of code.
 -   Download and display OpenStreetMap data with a single line of code.

+## Citations

+If you find **leafmap** useful in your research, please consider citing the following paper to support my work.
+Thank you for your support.

+-   Wu, Q. (2021).
+Leafmap: A Python package for interactive mapping and geospatial analysis with minimal coding in a Jupyter environment. _Journal of Open Source Software_, 6(63), 3414. <https://doi.org/10.21105/joss.03414>

 ## Demo

 ![](data/leafmap_demo.gif)